Laaxus/LRoAI/README.md

 ## Announcement

-This mod is updated to 1.5.3.
+This mod is updated to 1.5.4.

-version 0.3.0 released.
+version 0.4.0 released.

+Currently rewriting the building decision process from scratch.
+Released this version as an hotfix for 1.5.4

-Lot of things changed, but I would still recommend to stick to vanilla ai for now.
+Once a hotfix is released, I would recommend going back to vanilla ai for now (unless you like it the way it currently is ofcourse).

-The ai is now much better at managing its money, I can finally focus on what the ai build and where!

 ## Description